turgu1/sensor-box-v2-code-update/README.md

-# Sensor Box V2 Updates
+# My Sensor Box V2 Software Updates

 Some updates to the SensorBox DIY project configuration file.